wpeka/auction-software/README.md

 ### Email notifications ###

 - Start - Email to bidders to start placing bids.
-- End - Email to all bidders that auction has ended
+- End - Email to all bidders that the auction has ended
 - Win - Email to the auction winner and admin.
 - Outbid - Email to all bidders who have been outbid.